 At Southern Cross University, human research ethics is overseen by the Office of Research in conjunction with the Human Research Ethics Committee (HREC).
 Together they oversee the planning and design of ethics applications on human research, the process of applying for ethical clearance, and the ethical conduct of research.

-Negligible to low risk proposals are reviewed via an expedited process at any time.
+Negligible to low risk proposals are reviewed via an expedited process at any time and it takes on average ten working days to receive approval via this process.
 More than low risk research has to be reviewed by the full HREC and submitted in accordance with due dates outlined in the HREC meeting dates.